ARM DevSummit: 2018

 Arm TechCon 2018, with the tag line "Arm to reveal details on the 5G, cloud and IoT infrastructures for a trillion connected devices", was held from October 16 to October 18, 2018 at the San Jose Convention Center, California.

 2019

 Arm TechCon 2019, with the tag line "Showcasing the New Era of Total Compute", was held from October 8 to October 10, 2019 at the San Jose McEnery Convention Center, California.

 2020s

 2020

 Arm DevSummit 2020 was held from October 5 to October 9, 2020 as an online-only conference due to the COVID-19 pandemic.

 2021

 Arm DevSummit 2021, with the tag line "Where Hardware and Software Join Forces", was held from October 19 to October 21, 2021 as an online-only conference due to the COVID-19 pandemic.

 2022

-Arm DevSummit 2022, with the tag line "Build Your Future on Arm", is an upcoming online technology conference for software developers on October 26 with workshops on November 7 and 9.
+Arm DevSummit 2022, with the tag line "Build Your Future on Arm", was held from October 26 to November 9, 2022 as an online developer event with live workshops on the last two days.